Do Weeds Die in the Winter? What You Should Know

 Manual prevention is actually going out there, finding the weeds, and trying your best to uproot them and get them out of your yard.
 If you pull them before winter, it’s easier to get the root out.
 Also, that keeps them from continuing to grow and leaving their seeds all over the place come spring.

-Now, you may want to wait til after frost, but during the warmer time of day.
+Wait until after frost but during the warmer time of day.
 Why?
-Because once the rest of your grass goes dormant, it’ll be easier to pick out the gree of the weeds.
-And if you wait til it’s warm, the roots should be easier to remove from the soil as compared to frozen soil.
+Because once the rest of your grass goes dormant, it’ll be easier to pick out the green of the weeds.
+And if you wait until it’s warm, the roots should be easier to remove from the soil as compared to frozen soil.

 Chemical Prevention

-If you want to go with chemicals for the prevention of weeds, you should consider handling this twice per year.
+If you want to go with chemicals to prevent weeds, consider handling this twice per year.
 Use what is called pre-emergent herbicide geared toward killing and preventing weeds.
 You should use some in the fall to stop winter annuals from popping up.
 You should then use some in spring to prevent summer annuals from returning.

 To kill the perennials, most landscapers suggest weed-killing spray and manual removal.
 The temperature needs to be at least 40°F or 4°C to get the most out of any spray-on herbicide.
 It’s best to use herbicides made for broadleaf plants like dandelions and clover.
 The formula gets absorbed into the leaf and kills the root.
 It also shouldn’t harm your grass.